-As a CPA, you may not be an expert on cybersecurity, but nowadays, most clients expect you to be, now that the industry has moved more and more into the digital realm.
+As a Certified Public Accountant (CPA), you may not be an expert on cybersecurity, but nowadays, most clients expect you to be, now that the industry has moved more and more into the digital realm.

-When sharing essential documents with your client, they may be upset if you send them directly to their email on an attachment.
-Email is far from the most secure method of sending data and is vulnerable to being breached or intercepted by outside parties.
+When sharing essential documents with your client, they may be upset if you send information directly to their email as an attachment.
+Email is the least secure method of sending personal or business data and is vulnerable to being breached or intercepted by outside parties.
 Emails are good for general communication, but when you send an attachment, not only is it susceptible to being received by someone else but a copy of the document is usually stored on both yours and your client’s email servers, leaving two places for hackers to breach and take their data.

 The best solution to ease the client’s wariness of email is to present them with a secure file-sharing solution.
 Rather than sending a document over as an email attachment, a secure file-share service sends an email to the client with a link that brings them over to your document management interface.
 This creates a highly encrypted connection between your system and the client’s computer where they can download the document directly to their hard drive without having to deal with a third-party service.